NIAEFEUP/slides/web-workshop/presentation.md

 However they can have some extra attributes:

 - `Secure`: the cookie is only sent if using **HTTPS**
-- `HttpOnly`: prevents javascript from accessing and modifying the cookie
+- `HttpOnly`: prevents JavaScript from accessing and modifying the cookie
 - `SameSite`: the cookie is not sent on a cross-site request

 ---